 12 Unique Ways to Use Bone Broth

-It just got a lot easier to enjoy your daily cup of bone broth during the summer months!
+It just got a lot easier to enjoy your daily cup of bone broth!
 Bone broth is one of the most versatile ingredients in your kitchen.
-It offers numerous health benefits, plus adds protein, collagen, amino acids and hydrating electrolytes to any summertime recipe.
-Switch up your bone broth routine by trying these 12 unique ways to incorporate more into your summer fun!
+It offers numerous health benefits, plus adds protein, collagen, amino acids and hydrating electrolytes to any recipe.
+Switch up your bone broth routine by trying these 12 unique ways to incorporate more into your kitchen fun!
 Check out our selection of ready made Bone Broths here or make your own bone broth by choosing from a selection of bones (chicken, beef, yak or bison) here.

 1. Sip on a cup: Pour it into a mug or an insulated thermos to sip throughout the day.
 Add your favorite herbs, spices or aromatics to enhance the flavor.
 Think about adding grated garlic, lemongrass, ginger, green onions and cayenne pepper for an afternoon pick me up.
 Incorporating more bone broth into your routine can actually help support your immune system!